-Andrew Sorensen had been reported missing in November 2020, and his whereabouts remained a mystery, until residents of the 1800 block on East Everett Avenue rummaged through an abandoned car on Oct.
-22 — and found his body.
+Andrew Sorensen had been reported missing in November 2020, and his whereabouts remained a mystery until residents of the 1800 block of East Everett Avenue rummaged through an abandoned car on October 22, 2021 — and found his body.

-According to Fox News, arriving police noticed a “foul odor” emanating from the mold-covered car.
+According to Fox News, police noticed a “foul odor” emanating from the mold-covered car.
 The body was bound with zip ties, and Sorensen’s mouth was taped shut.
 Puncture marks on his clothing suggested he was stabbed.
-Police contacted the car’s registered owner, who was none other than Eisenman’s fiancé.
+Police then contacted the car’s registered owner, who was none other than Eisenman’s fiancé, Brenda Kross.

-Eisenman had tracked Sorensen to the Airway Heights neighborhood of Spokane last autumn and confronted him on the street.
+John Eisenman had tracked Andrew Sorensen to the Airway Heights neighborhood of Spokane in October 2020 and confronted him on the street.
 He then tied him up and abducted him before hitting him over the head with cinderblock and repeatedly stabbing him in the abdomen.

 “Eisenman drove the vehicle to a remote area in North Spokane County and abandoned the car with the body still inside,” said police.
 “The vehicle remained at that location until it was moved in October 2021 by a 3rd-party and driven to Spokane.
 At this point, it is not believed the 3rd-party knew the body was in the trunk.”

-Sorensen’s body was discovered 10 days before the one-year anniversary of his missing person’s report.
-Local resident Amber Hellman said that her boyfriend and his friend were curious about the vehicle and couldn’t help but inspect its contents on Oct.
-22.
+Sorensen’s body was discovered by local resident Amber Hellman 10 days before the one-year anniversary of his missing person’s report.
+Hellman said that her boyfriend and his friend were curious about the vehicle and couldn’t help but inspect its contents on October 22.

 “It was there for like three days,” she said.
 “So they went to go check it out because it had been sitting there for a while and they noticed the ignition was dangling.
 So, obviously stolen.
 And they were just looking around and for some reason they decided to look in the trunk.
 And all I hear is, ‘there’s a body.'”

-In the end, the vigilante father was handcuffed two days before Halloween and charged with first-degree murder.
+In the end, Eisenman was charged with the first-degree murder of Andrew Sorensen.
 According to Spokane County detention services, his bond was set at $1 million.
-Meanwhile, a GoFundMe has been set up to pay for his legal expenses — with many donors calling him a “hero.”
+Meanwhile, a GoFundMe has been set up to pay for John Eisenman’s legal expenses — with many donors calling him a “hero” for rescuing his daughter.

-After reading about the man who killed his daughter’s boyfriend for sex-trafficking her, learn about the Florida man arrested for trying to “barbecue” child molesters.
-Then, read about Kelly Cochran who dismembered her husband and boyfriend.
+After reading about John Eisenman, learn about the Florida man arrested for trying to “barbecue” child molesters.
+Then, read about modern history’s most astounding real-life vigilantes.